 It would, of course, be a good idea for your neighbor to protect his trees as well.
 Orders of Verbenone can be combined to get more discounts to make it even less expensive for a group than for an individual.

 Prevailing winds certainly affect the direction the beetles move.
 Winds also affect the direction of the plume of Verbenone beetle repellent.
 Use them to your advantage when placing the Verbenone pouches.
 The pouch will protect the trees directly around it and in the direction the wind takes it.

 Of course, only you can decide if you want a toxic chemical on your trees or near your property.
-Some pesticides have shown success in killing attacking beetles before they reach the egg-laying cavity.
+Pesticides have shown success in killing attacking beetles before they bore into the tree bark.
 However, as satisfying as killing beetles can be, these types of products (even the mildest of them) affect other species.
 Dead, poisoned beetles are not good fodder for birds or fish.
 The drainage and run-off from chemicals sprayed on trees affects the water table as well.

 Beetle traps are a two edged sword.
 Because the beetles are attracted to them you would think them the perfect answer: Gather them all into the trap and be done with it.
 Unfortunately, Mountain Pine Beetles have a very poorly developed sense of direction.
 Certainly, some hit the trap.
 But many will miss the trap and hit nearby unprotected trees.
 If those trees are susceptible pines it could be devastating.

 There is some logic to using a pine beetle trap in a large aspen grove.
 If you have a large grove of trees that are NOT susceptible to beetles but are surrounded by trees that are at risk, the trap might be a good idea.
 It could pull the beetles from the infested area into an area where they will be unsuccessful at finding a suitable host tree.

 ALWAYS ask a forest professional if this is a good plan for your particular property before taking the risk.